HannachiHassen/JavaForTesters/README.md

 # Java Coding Interview Questions for Testers

 Each Question has a java class as an answer.
-All java class are included in com.interviesQuestions package.
+All java class are included in com.interviesQuestions package [ src/com.interviesQuestions/ ].

 1) Write a simple Java program?